jeffreycwitt/hn202/docs/first-crusade-events.md

 <div class="discussion" markdown="1">

 {:.dquestion}
-Why might we say that the Turkish conquest of Jerusalem is only a "surface" cause, or as SHMA says "ostensibly", and not a real cause of the Crusade?
+Why might we say that the Turkish conquest of Jerusalem is only a "surface" cause and not a real cause of the Crusade?

 {:.answer}
 Because the preceding two causes -- namely the need for military reform charged with religious inspiration -- suggest that the West in a way already wanted or needed something like a Crusade.
 The request from Alexius, in effect, provides a convenient cover for what was already brewing.